michalwitwicki/QuickQuack/README.md

 ```

 ### Final score
+This is the final skill measure and should be used to create season's leader board.
 If player has records on at least `map_required` maps then it is `avg_map_score`, otherwise: `0`.
 ```python
 if player_number_of_records >= map_required: